List of Saskatchewan municipal roads (600–699): SK 619

-Highway 619 runs from Highway 48 near Kendal to Highway 10 / Highway 22 near Balcarres.
-Highway 619 is concurrent with Highway 1 for 2 km near Indian Head, and later concurrent with Highway 56 for 26 km.
+Highway 619 runs from Highway 48 at Kendal to the intersection of Highway 10 (Highway 22) and Highway 310 in Balcarres.
+Highway 619 is concurrent with Highway 1 (Trans-Canada Highway) for 2 km in Indian Head, and later concurrent with Highway 56 for 26 km.
 The highway provides access to Katepwa Lake of the Fishing Lakes.
-It is about 78 km long.
+It is about 76 km long.